Common questions and concerns regarding the UK Cloud Awards:

 How will I know if I've been shortlisted?

-The shortlist will be announced at the begining of April.
+The shortlist will be announced at the beginning of April.
 You will be contacted if you have been shortlisted.
 Everyone that enters the awards will be added to our mailing list to receive updates about the event.
-If you would prefer not to be added to this list please contact Sophie Valentine.
+If you would prefer not to be added to this list please contact Sophie Valentine. firstname.lastname@example.org

 What is the date of the event?